The Rest of the Beds

 Container Report

-I am pleased to report that after still more trials and tribulations, the long-awaited container has been delivered and some of the resources have been picked up and delivered to our partners.
+I am pleased to report that after still more trials and tribulations, the long-awaited container has been IMG_2291delivered and some of the resources have been picked up and delivered to our partners.
 What kind of trials did we endure

-- We were "fined" $920 for an inspection certificate that expired before we could ship.
+1. We were "fined" $920 for an inspection certificate that expired before we could ship.
 The reason we could not ship in February or March was due to the weather (we had one pickup within the inspection time limit that had to be cancelled due to ice).

-- Due to new regulations, everything in the container had to be removed and then reloaded.
+2. Due to new regulations, everything in the container had to be removed and then reloaded.
 This meant that our 17 pallets, which were shrink wrapped, had to be torn apart and many of the boxes opened for inspection.
 Then everything was loaded back into the container for delivery, but not according to the color code on the boxes.
 In other words, everything got mixed up.
-The boxes were not
+The boxes were not IMG_2265resealed.
+We were informed that even if we had shipped within the certificate time limit, this same procedure would have been followed, which begs the question: Why did I pay $250 on this end for an inspection that was still going to require an inspection in Kenya?

-- The container was delivered and had to be unloaded well into the night hour.
+3. The container was delivered and had to be unloaded well into the night hour.

-- Upon unpacking, we discovered that 16 of our computers and 20 computer chargers had mysteriously disappeared.
+4. Upon unpacking, we discovered that 16 of our computers and 20 computer chargers had mysteriously disappeared.

-- I sent $900 this past week to help get the boxes where they need to be.
+5. I sent $900 this past week to help get the boxes where they need to be.
 This was for local truck rental and loading costs.

-- Meanwhile, I am still "offloading" the 2,100 pair of shoes, 16 bicycles, and six desks that the Kenyan officials refused to allow us to ship as informed during our U.S. inspection,
+6. Meanwhile, I am still "offloading" the 2,100 pair of shoes, 16 bicycles, and six desks that the Kenyan officials refused to allow us to ship as informed during our U.S. inspection,

 What a learning experience this has been, and truthfully, I don't think we will sponsor another container.
 It is time to refocus on some other needs that our partners have, and that is what I want to mention as we close this report.

 The orphans at Upako are still sleeping on the floor of the school on mats.
-We have raised $300 for their bunk beds in the past, but I want to raise another $2,200 before I depart on July 26 to fund this need.
+We have raised $300 for their IMG_2269 bunk beds in the past, but I want to raise another $2,200 before I depart on July 26 to fund this need.

 Then our library is in need of shelves, chairs, and tables at a cost of $1,700 (see the conditions of our chairs in the pic to the right; we had chairs to send but were prevented by the Kenyan officials).
 I would also like to have that before I go.